Strange Interlude: Soliloquy technique

 Many who have never read Strange Interlude or seen it performed will nevertheless associate the title with the unusual soliloquy technique employed by O’Neill to delve into his characters’ psychology.
 Throughout the play, the characters alternate their spoken dialogue with monologues and side comments, many in stream-of-consciousness style, expressing their unspoken thoughts.

 The play begins with a long soliloquy by the writer Charles Marsden (whom Nina Leeds patronizingly dubs “Dear Old Charlie”).
 In this monologue, Marsden lays bare his ambiguous passion for Nina and his own conflicted attitude toward sex:

 In Act Two, Marsden is introduced to Sam Evans, who will eventually marry Nina:

 Later in Act Two, Dr. Ned Darrell, who is treating Nina for nervous disorders, arrives, and he and Marsden size each other up:

 In Act Eight, set during a rowing competition twenty years later, Nina has difficulty coming to terms with the fact that her beloved son Gordon is now a grown man with a fiancée, Madeline:

 (Quotes from the text of Strange Interlude at Project Gutenberg.)

 Production

 Produced by the Theatre Guild, Strange Interlude opened January 30, 1928, at the John Golden Theatre.
 The original production was directed by Philip Moeller with settings by Jo Mielziner.
-The nine-act melodrama ran five hours, beginning at 5:15 p.m., breaking for dinner at 7:40 p.m., and resuming at 9 p.m.
+The nine-act drama ran five hours, beginning at 5:15 p.m., breaking for dinner at 7:40 p.m., and resuming at 9 p.m.